 This lesson will focus on contrasting positive and negative information.
 The topic is controversy.

-In the last three lessons, you have worked on giving strong and weak opinions.
+In lessons 11 and 12, you worked on giving strong and weak opinions.
 However, the issues we have discussed are not black and white.
 Today we will work on contrasting points.

 What kind of controversial topics have you heard about?
 Are there any on the news at the moment?